Mobile menu icon

 Stage one

-A student thinking of appealing should discuss the matter with their academic adviser, supervisor, Head of PGR, or other appropriate person in their Department, in order to better understand the reason for the result or decision against which they wish to appeal.
+A researcher thinking of appealing should discuss the matter with their academic adviser, supervisor, Head of PGR, or other appropriate person in their Department, in order to better understand the reason for the result or decision against which they wish to appeal.

-If the student wishes to proceed to Stage One appeal, they must complete the Stage One appeal form within 20 working days of receiving their results/decision letter.
+If the researcher wishes to proceed to Stage One appeal, they must complete the Stage One appeal form within 20 working days of receiving their results/decision letter.
 Details and a link to the appeal form will be included in the letter.

-If the student is not satisfied with the Stage One appeal outcome, they have the opportunity to submit a Stage Two appeal to Faculty, details of which will be included in the Stage One appeal outcome letter.
+If the researcher is not satisfied with the Stage One appeal outcome, they have the opportunity to submit a Stage Two appeal to Faculty, details of which will be included in the Stage One appeal outcome letter.

 Further support

-Student complaints
+Researcher complaints

-The University currently defines a complaint as ‘an expression of dissatisfaction by one or more students about the University’s action or lack of action, the standard of service provided by or on behalf of the University’ or unacceptable behaviours as defined by the Policy on Dignity at Work and Study.
+The University currently defines a complaint as ‘an expression of dissatisfaction by one or more researchers about the University’s action or lack of action, the standard of service provided by or on behalf of the University’ or unacceptable behaviours as defined by the Policy on Dignity at Work and Study.

-The procedure is designed for complaints in respect of the student’s experience at the University related to the provision of programmes, or parts of programmes of study, services or facilities by the University, and/or the actions or lack of actions by the University or its staff.
+The procedure is designed for complaints in respect of the researcher’s experience at the University related to the provision of programmes, or parts of programmes of study, services or facilities by the University, and/or the actions or lack of actions by the University or its staff.

 Complaints, both informal and formal, should be made as soon as possible, and in any case within eight weeks of the events or actions (or lack of actions) that have prompted the complaint.

-Further support for students regarding complaints:
+Further support for researchers regarding complaints: